|

 mice, the signature of Thompson who made them.
 To find them, look

-carefully at the legs of the table near the font and at two of
+carefully at the legs of the small table near the font and at

 |